Recruiting Guides

 How to Email a Track and Field College Coach: What to Include, When to Send It, and Templates That Work

-Track coaches recruit off TFRRS data and meet results — not showcases.
-Here's the sport-specific email template, what marks to include, and when to send it by event group.
+Track coaches recruit from TFRRS data, not showcases.
+The sport-specific email with verified marks, progression data, and when to send by event group.

 How to Email a Lacrosse College Coach: What to Include, When to Send It, and Templates That Work